Tom-PIT/Connected.Docs/en/Logistics/Documents/InterWarehouse.md

 ﻿# Inter warehouse

 An **Inter warehouse** document is used to transfer materials from one warehouse to another.
-It records source and destination warehouses, the moved items, and their quantities.
+This is useful when stock needs to be moved between locations—for example, sending items from **Main warehouse** to **Central warehouse**, or transferring **components** to a remote storage area.

+The transfer process lets you scan or search for materials, choose a destination [warehouse](../CodeLists/Warehouses.md) and [location](../CodeLists/Locations.md), and adjust the quantities being moved.
+Publishing the document updates stock levels in both warehouses, ensuring each location reflects the correct quantities.

+> [!TIP]
-For a full walkthrough of how inter warehouse transfers work, watch the [Inter warehouse](https://www.youtube.com/watch?v=xtyKDh7_qgI) video.
+> For a full demonstration, see the **[Inter warehouse](https://www.youtube.com/watch?v=xtyKDh7_qgI)** video tutorial.

 To access Inter warehouse documents, go to **Logistics / Documents / Inter warehouse** in the [navigation](../../Common/UI/Navigation.md).

----

 ## Schema